szaimen/Nextcloud-NAS-Guide/README.md

 ## How long will the initial setup take?
 TODO: add how long it will take approx.

+Just as a reminder: It is not recommended to skip anything until the whole initial setup is done, because the sections partly build on each other.
+So simply read and work through everything starting here!
+You will also need to click on all `Click here to expand`!
 Just so that you know: the initial setup ends [here](#congratulations-everything-of-the-initial-setup-is-now-done)

 ---